Vermont’s Early or Absentee Voting Process

 Vote at Home on Election Day

-If you are sick or disabled a ballot can be delivered to your home on Election Day.
+If you are sick or have a disability, a ballot can be delivered to your home on Election Day.
 You may request an absentee ballot up until 5 p.m. on the day before the election.
 Two justices of the peace (of different parties when possible) will deliver a ballot to you, and then will bring the ballot back to the polling place so that it can be placed in the ballot box and counted (on Election Day or the 8 days preceding the election).

 All early voter absentee ballots must be returned to the town clerk’s office before the close of the office on the day before the election, or to the polling place before 7 p.m. on the day of the election, in order to be counted.